As an ASP, you can enable WhatsApp functionality for your customers through the WhatsApp channel of the Sinch Conversation API.

 "version": 3

-The waba_id and phone_number_id properties must be passed to your backend server, and used in the Provisioning API call(s) that will create a WhatsApp Sender for your customer.
+When customers complete the flow, the waba_id and phone_number_id properties must be passed to your backend server to be used in the Provisioning API call(s) that will create a WhatsApp Sender for your customer.

 Your frontend collects customer data; your backend calls Sinch APIs to: